cryo28/sidekiq_status/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Don't forget to write specs.
+Make sure rake spec passes
-3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 ## Copyright

-SidekiqStatus © 2012 by Artem Ignatyev.
+SidekiqStatus © 2012-2013 by Artem Ignatyev.
 SidekiqStatus is licensed under the MIT license